 Though he would leave the magazine to take a higher paying job as a weighter and gauger at the Boston Common House, Hawthorne continued to write, and his short stories were often published in magazines and anthologies.

 Hawthorne's classic short story Young Goodman Brown was written and published during this time.
 The title character leaves his wife, Faith, to run an errand in the woods.

 While walking through the forest, Brown meets a mysterious man who carries a black staff shaped like a serpent.
 He also runs into a townswoman, Mistress Cloyse, who knows the stranger.
 She accepts his snake staff and literally flies away.

 Later, Brown happens upon a witches' Sabbath.
 All of the townspeople are part of the coven, except for Brown and his wife - who are about to be initiated!
 Brown calls out to Heaven to be saved and the scene vanishes.

 Brown is left badly shaken.
 He thought he lived in a good Christian community, but, seeing the evil hidden within it, he loses faith in humanity and in his own wife.

-This story is a metaphor for hypocrisy and cruelty of the Puritans - a frequent theme in Hawthorne's writings.
+This story is a metaphor for the hypocrisy and cruelty of the Puritans - a frequent theme in Hawthorne's writings.
 He was racked with guilt over the role of his ancestor in the Salem Witch Trials.

 When a collection of Hawthorne's short stories was published in book form as Twice-Told Tales, it made his name as a writer.